 - Drank more to get the same effects or found the diminished effects when drinking the same amount

 - Experienced withdrawal symptoms when not drinking like nervousness, shakiness, sleep issues, irritability, depression, anxiety, etc.

-The more of these criteria an individual meets over a twelve-month period, the further their problem with alcohol has progressed.
-AUD is a chronic, relapsing brain disease and for many, it is very difficult to stop with the support of professionals with expertise in treating not only alcohol addiction but also any co-occurring mental health issues or other underlying problems contributing to AUD or SUD.
+The more of these criteria an individual meets over a twelve-month time frame, the further their problem with alcohol has progressed.
+AUD is a chronic, relapsing brain disease and for many, it is very difficult to stop without the intervention of professionals with expertise in treating not only alcohol addiction but also any co-occurring mental illness or other underlying problems contributing to AUD or SUD.

 A teen or young adult may be causing further damage to the body and brain with abuse of alcohol during these years.
 It’s vital for this age group to understand the risks and seek help if a problem is suspected.
 And with drinking being so commonplace in these age groups getting treatment is often easier said than done.